Seizures in Children Treatment

 - Do not try to put anything in the child's mouth.
 In doing so, you may injure the child or yourself.

-- Immediately check if the child is breathing.
-Call 911 to obtain medical assistance if the child is not breathing.
+- Immediately check to see if the child is breathing.
+Call 911 to obtain medical assistance if the child is not breathing or looks blue.

 - After the seizure ends, place the child on one side and stay with the child until he or she is fully awake.
 Observe the child for breathing.
 If he or she is not breathing within 1 minute after the seizure stops, then start mouth-to-mouth rescue breathing (CPR).
 Do not try to do rescue breathing for the child during a convulsive seizure, because you may injure the child or yourself.